nahuai/grid-aware-wp/README.md

 ## How to Use It

-For proper testing, it's better if you use a block theme (like Twenty Twenty-Five) and create a page with images and Youtube embeds.
-For further testing, you'll need an Electricity Maps API key and a VPN to emulate visits from different zones (countries).
+### For Testing and Development

+**Recommended Setup:**
+- Use a block theme (like Twenty Twenty-Five) for full functionality
+- Create test pages with images and YouTube embeds
+- Get an Electricity Maps API key for live data
+- Use a VPN to test different geographic zones

+**Testing Scenarios:**
+- Test all three intensity levels (Low/Medium/High)
+- Verify image and video placeholders work correctly
+- Check typography changes on block themes
+- Verify API fallback behavior when grid data is unavailable

+**Development Notes:**
+- The plugin uses render_block filters for content modification
+- Works best with block editor content
+- Typography changes only apply to block themes
+- API responses are cached to reduce calls
+- Graceful degradation when API is unavailable

 ## API Endpoints